Cinémathèque française: The events of May 1968

 In June 1963, the Cinémathèque moved to the Palais de Chaillot with funds provided by André Malraux, Minister of Culture, and became subject to government overview.

 The Palais de Chaillot, 16th arrondissement.

 In February 1968, under pressure from the Ministry of Finance, Malraux required changes in the management of the Cinémathèque and dismissed Henri Langlois.

 A defence committee was formed, uniting notable French filmmakers (Alexandre Astruc, Claude Berri, Robert Bresson, Claude Chabrol, Jacques Doniol-Valcroze, Jean Eustache, Georges Franju, Abel Gance, Jean-Luc Godard, Joris Ivens, Pierre Kast, Chris Marker, Alain Resnais, Jacques Rivette, Eric Rohmer, Jean Rouch, François Truffaut) together with major actors (Jean-Pierre Léaud, Claude Jade, Jean Marais and Françoise Rosay).
 Foreign filmmakers such as Charles Chaplin and Stanley Kubrick added their support.
 Protests were organized.

 Confrontations followed between young people, largely students, and what they saw as an authoritarian centre-right government, out of touch with the concerns of the younger generation.
 These demonstrations were precursors of and merged into the widespread student revolt that erupted from March 1968 onwards, escalating into nationwide unrest in May.
 Before then, the government had backed down over the Cinémathèque, reinstating Langlois as head in April 1968.

 Location

-After numerous incidents–including multiple relocations from one small screening room to another through the 1950s, and a fire in its last premises–the Cinémathèque française moved in 2005 to 51, rue de Bercy in the 12th arrondissement of Paris, a postmodern building designed by Frank Gehry, an American architect.
+After numerous incidents—including multiple relocations from one small screening room to another through the 1950s, and a fire in its last premises—the Cinémathèque française moved in 2005 to 51, rue de Bercy, a postmodern building designed by Frank Gehry, in the 12th arrondissement of Paris.

 The Bibliothèque du film, which was created in 1992 to show the history of cinema, its production, impact and artistic strength, merged with the Cinémathèque française.

 Cinémathèque française operates the Musée de la cinémathèque, formerly known as Musée du cinéma Henri-Langlois, in the new building.